 Add High-Quality Weatherstripping

-At Wood Air Conditioning, we recommend keeping things simple and starting with the easiest way to boost your HVAC system’s performance.
+At Wood Air Conditioning & Plumbing, we recommend keeping things simple and starting with the easiest way to boost your HVAC system’s performance.
 If you’ve never added weatherstripping to your home, it might surprise you just how much it can help your HVAC system.

 Add weatherstripping material around window frames, especially those that tend to let cool drafts into your home.
 You can also replace thin curtains or blinds with heavier curtains to keep warm air in and cool air out.
 Consider adding a draft stopper under exterior doors, too, especially if the front or back entryway feels chilly often.